 Myth 3: Signal is just like WhatsApp

 Wrong.
 Signal developers went to great lengths to fully implement modern end-to-end encryption.
 Servers only store very little metadata like previously mentioned.
+For instance, the “sealed sender” feature hides the identity of message senders, so Signal servers don’t learn about the sender of a message.
 Client implementations and server code are open source.
-Furthermore, Signal shows prominent security warnings if the safety number of your contact changed.
-Currently, Signal developers examine new privacy-enhancing features based on Intel Software Guard Extensions (SGX).
+Signal shows prominent security warnings if the safety number of a contact changed.
+Currently, Signal developers examine new privacy-enhancing features based on Intel Software Guard Extensions (SGX) and work on additional resistance to traffic correlation via timing attacks and IP addresses.

 On the other hand, WhatsApp also offers Signal’s end-to-end encryption.
 However, it collects much more metadata and there is the widely discussed data exchange with Facebook.
 Additionally, WhatsApp isn’t fully open source and allows storing (unencrypted) backups in the cloud.

 Of course, there are more differences between the messengers.
-You can clearly see that these messengers aren’t almost identical.
+You can clearly see that Signal isn’t just another WhatsApp.

 We published another article to show you how you can use Signal even more privacy-friendly: How to use Signal more privacy-friendly.